cryptoadvance/specter-desktop/docs/faq.md

 The goal of this project is to make a convenient and user-friendly GUI around Bitcoin Core with a focus on multisignature setup with airgapped (offline) hardware wallets.

-We first wanted to make a new hardware wallet, but after we understood that everything can be hacked, we decided to build a user-friendly Multisig Desktop App and nice DIY Hardware wallet.
+We first wanted to make a new hardware wallet (HWW), but after we understood that everything can be hacked, we decided to build a user-friendly Multisig Desktop App and nice DIY Hardware Wallet.

 **Why is that good for Bitcoin?**